 Criminal Justice reform has been a critical quantifier of racial justice advancements in the United States.
-With cities around the country seeing an alarming rate of increases in their police budget, and a just as alarming rate of incarceration to match little advancement in racial justice has been achieved.
+With cities around the country seeing an alarming rate of increases in their police budget, and a just as alarming rate of incarceration to match little advancement in safety has been achieved.
 A report released by The Center for Popular Democracy, Law for Black Lives, and the Black Youth Project 100 highlighted over the last 30 years, at both the national and local levels, governments have dramatically increased their spending on criminalization, policing, and mass incarceration while drastically cutting investments in basic infrastructure and slowing investment in social safety net programs.

 In Wisconsin, we host the largest youth prison in America with the Lincoln Hills School for Boys and Cooper Lake School for Girls, both which have been found to have massive scandals including sexual abuse, physical abuse, and sexual abuse of the youth there.
 State of Wisconsin spends more than 30 million on youth prisons that ineffective and abusive, 61% of these youth return to adult prison within 3 years of release.
 States including California, Texas, Missouri, and New York City are stepping back from youth prisons, and investing those funds into alternatives Wisconsin still lags admit abuse scandals.
 In 2017, youth prisons are archaic and the model must be abandoned.

 In Milwaukee, Wisconsin a frightening increase of police budget now equals more than 30% of the city budget at over 300 million dollars per year compared to just $285 million for schools which contains 45.8 million allocated for the Parental Choice Program.
 In addition to the City of Milwaukee police force, Milwaukee County Sheriffs also operate off a $55 million budget, and operate the house of corrections which takes up another 55 million.